awdeorio/mailmerge/README.md

 ```

 ### Edit the SMTP server config `mailmerge_server.conf`
 The defaults are set up for gmail.
 Be sure to change your username.

-NOTE: If you use 2-factor authentication, you might need to go through the process for setting a one-time password for use by an app.  `mailmerge` will give an error with a URL to the right GMail support page..
+If you use 2-factor authentication, you may need to set up a one-time password for use by an app.  `mailmerge` will give an error with a URL to the right GMail support page.
 ```
 [smtp_server]
 host = smtp.gmail.com
 port = 465
+security = SSL/TLS
 username = YOUR_USERNAME_HERE
 ```

-Here's another example for `umich.edu` SMTP servers:
+Here's another example for University of Michigan EECS servers:
 ```
 [smtp_server]
-host = smtp.mail.umich.edu
+host = newman.eecs.umich.edu
-port = 465
+port = 25
+security = STARTTLS
 username = YOUR_USERNAME_HERE
 ```